turboapps/docs/reference/command_line/build.md

 ### build

 The `build` command is used to automate the creation of images.
-The `build` command can build images from a SpoonScript or a **.xappl** configuration file.
+The `build` command can build images from a TurboScript or a **.xappl** configuration file.

 ```
 Usage: turbo build <options> <path>